Wednesday, March 22, 2023

 If you’re in one of the places highlighted in green, you’ve got Autumn Olive.

-To the novice, at a distance they look like an apple tree.
+At a distance they look like an apple tree.
 They don’t have thorns like a Russian olive tree, but the stiff hard spikes can still gouge through a leather glove if you are not careful.
-They are a soft wood that are easily cut.
-In good growing conditions they can reach thirty feet in height.
-Average size for the species is twelve feet.
-They are prolific at reproducing and making exponential growth in one year.
+In good growing conditions they can reach thirty feet in height, though average size for the species is twelve feet.
+They are prolific at reproducing and can grow exponentially in a year

-The other day I was walking a pasture that had previously been hayed to death before we leased the farm.
+One day I was walking a pasture that had previously been hayed to death before we leased the farm.
 The entire field was broomsedge scattered with numerous autumn olive trees.
 Broomsedge grass is a grim indicator of dead bankrupted soil that seems to enjoy growing in a monoculture.
-In other words all the years of the previous haying exercise with nothing put back basically bankrupted the soil on this field.
-These are the conditions that broomsedge thrive in.
+Years of haying and putting nothing back bankrupted the soilcreating the conditions that broomsedge thrives in.

 I’m sorry but if all you have is broomsedge, you are not going to get along very well grazing livestock on it.
 I will add though, the first three weeks that broomsedge begins putting up leaves, livestock will eat it and do fairly well.
 After that forget it, livestock would rather eat straw than mature broomsedge.

-Now back to the autumn olive trees growing amongst the broomsedge.
-Every tree that I inspected was growing like gang busters, very healthy specimens.
+But the Autumn olive trees growing amongst the broomsedge told an important story.
+Every tree that I inspected was healthy and growing like gang busters.
 The amazing part was that under every tree was a very dark lush stand of fescue, orchard grass and legumes.
 What the heck was going on?
 If you looked outside the drip line of the tree, this area was 100% broomsedge.

 Here’s a coppiced tree in one of our pastures: